LucieCastella2/ADA-Data-Story/index.md

 ![timeseries](https://user-images.githubusercontent.com/91726001/146341654-82347c16-40e4-488f-9cfe-77036315b76d.png)

+What is immediately noticeable when looking at the graph is that it shows particularly high fluctuations in 2016.
+We asked ourselves why that might be, and it turns out that the Quotebank database has fewer quotes for the year 2016.
+This smaller amount of data means that it has greater fluctuations.

-Time series plots were also created for each year and can be seen below.
+Time series plots were also created for each year separately and can be seen below.

 ![PerYear](https://user-images.githubusercontent.com/91272237/146222922-514ffc7c-0f09-4e05-ab61-1c36bbda28e1.png)